-Discussion/Activity - if time, a brief quiz/info session on the geography of Madagascar.
+Discussion/Activity - if time, a brief guiz/info session on the geography of Madagascar.

-Lecture 2: An extraordinary Island - biodiversity, biogeography and evolution of wildlife in Madagascar.
+Lecture 2: Biodiversity, Evolution and Endemism in Madagascar

 An introduction to evolution and the unique situation of Madagascar.
 Students will learn about the biogeography of the island and why there are such high numbers of unusual species.
 The early impact of humans will also be discussed.